 Highlights of the Jon Shirley Car Collection include:

-- 1954 Ferrari 375 MM Scaglietti Coupe, chassis 0402 AM, with a on-off design by Sergio Scaglietti for Italian film director Roberto Rossellini.
+1954 Ferrari 375 MM Scaglietti Coupe, chassis 0402 AM, with an one-off design by Sergio Scaglietti for Italian film director Roberto Rossellini.

 After our 2012 interview, Jon Shirley has continued to share his fantastic car collection with enthusiasts around the world, whether vintage racing his Alfa Romeo P3 or racking up awards at the world’s best events.
 Shirley’s 1954 Ferrari 375 MM Scaglietti Coupe won Best of Show at the 2014 Pebble Beach Concours d’Elegance after a restoration that incorporated new research to better focus on originality.
 For example, the leather seats were returned to their original vinyl.
 The Best of Show win was only the second time since 1954 that a Post-War era vehicle won the top prize at the Pebble Beach.